How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • the occurrence of a tumor.

-Treatment of an open wound on the leg must be carried out under the guidance of a doctor, strictly following all his prescriptions and recommendations. sew up deep incised injury should be no later than six hours after the injury.
-If there is a suspicion that the wound is infected, then stitching is not recommended.
+Treatment of an open wound on the leg must be carried out under the guidance of a doctor, strictly following all his prescriptions and recommendations.
+Sew deep cutting injury should be no later than six hours after the injury.
+If there is a suspicion that the wound is infected, stitches are not recommended.
 Zones high risk infection - the upper third of the thigh, the sole of the foot.

 What to do at home to speed up the healing of an open wound on the leg: